-Experimental data are tabulated under the sub-headings Crystal data, Data collection and Refinement.
-The descriptive text item publ_section_exptl_prep is the appropriate place to give information on the chemical and crystal preparation, and identification (e.g. on melting points and densities), the inclusion of which is encouraged.
-Additional details [e.g. lengthy synthetic descriptions and long lists of spectroscopic (NMR, IR etc.) data] supporting the crystallographic study should be placed in the exptl_special details section of the CIF, which is available to readers but does not appear in the formatted HTML and PDF versions.
+Principal experimental data are extracted automatically from the CIF and are tabulated under the sub-headings Crystal data, Data collection and Refinement.
+Some numerical items may be formatted so that a standard number of decimal places is published.
+The descriptive text item \publ\section\exptl\prep is the appropriate place to give information on the chemical and crystal preparation, and identification (e.g. on melting points and densities), the inclusion of which is encouraged.
+Additional details [e.g. lengthy synthetic descriptions and long lists of spectroscopic (NMR, IR etc.) data] supporting the crystallographic study should be placed in the \exptl\special\details section of the CIF, which is available from Crystallography Journals Online.
 A reference should be given rather than full details of the preparation if these have already been published elsewhere.
-The item publ_section exptl_refinement should be used to provide details of any unusual aspects of the data collection, space-group identification, data processing, structure determination, refinement and H-atom treatment; routine material should be placed in refine_special details and will not appear in the HTML and PDF versions.
+The text item \publ\section\exptl\ refinement should be used to provide details of any unusual aspects of the data collection, space-group identification, data processing, structure determination, refinement and H-atom treatment; routine material should be placed in \refine\special\details.